Physician Assistants/Associates (PAs) are amazing professionals who can do many things, but there are some things we cannot do (nor do we want to ?).

 As you can see, being a physician assistant is a complex topic.

-PAs are not medical doctors, assistants to doctors, or just nurse practitioners with a different title.
-We are physician assistants/associates (PAs) who have chosen to specialize in the practice of medicine and work under the supervision of a licensed physician.
+PAs are not medical doctors, assistants to doctors, or just nurse practitioners with different titles.
+We are physician assistants/associates (PAs) who have chosen to specialize in the practice of medicine.
+Depending on state regulations, we may work in collaborative relationships with physicians, with varying degrees of autonomy based on our experience, training, and state law.

 We have a strong focus on the practical application of medical knowledge and are committed to providing the very best care to people from all backgrounds in the communities we serve.